hmc-sysadmin/labs/mail.md

 Use mutt to send an email to your school email address.
 Compare sending an email with postfix using the sendmail command in the command line and sending an email through mutt.
-In particular, what does the `from` field look like in the email you sent from mutt?
+In particular, what does the `from` field look like in the email you sent from mutt? **Note: you may have to look at the raw source of the message to see the "true" `from` field.**
 If it doesn't match the one from sendmail, you may need to configure mutt to have the correct `from` field.
 To do so, create a file in your home directory called `.muttrc` and add the following line to the file:
 ```